Immutability in Java

 Builder Pattern

 Immutable abstractions have often verbose and cumbersome constructors.
-You want to provide a more elegant approach to create instances of your immutable classes.
+You want to provide a more elegant approach to creating instances of your immutable classes.
 The builder pattern is ideal for creating immutable instances through legible and maintainable code.

 Writing builders is a tedious and repetitive activity.
 Consider using the Lombok Project to generate builders.
 The lombok annotations @Builder and @Superbuilder are time savers.